From Little Acorns, Mighty Oaks Grow

 Please take a look at our Information Brochure for September 2025

-Autumn 1
+Summer 1

 Personal, Social and Emotional Development |

-Our Learning Objectives for the children in their Personal, Social and Emotional Development work during Autumn 1 are:
+Our Learning Objectives for the children in their Personal, Social and Emotional Development work during Summer Term are: To show confidence in trying new activities and challenges |

 |